Code-Institute-Submissions/Milestone-94/README.md

 - I took a lot of inspiration from https://www.w3schools.com/.

 ## Acknowledgments
-- Thanks to all Code Institute staff.
+- Thanks to all the Code Institute staff.
-- Thanks to Slack Community.
+- Thanks to the Slack Community.